mbarkhau/lib3to6/README.rst

 either:

  1. Transpile to code that will work on any version
- 2. Raise an error, pointing to a page and section on python-future.org
+ 2. Raise an error, ideally pointing to a page and section on python-future.org or other documentation describing alternative methods of writing backwards compatible code.

 https://docs.python.org/3.X/whatsnew/ also contains much info on api changes that might be checked for, but checks and fixers for